kate14black/Artwork-Manager/README.md

 # Artwork-Manager
-A dapp made with truffle and Ethereum to manage artwork
+A dapp made with truffle and Ethereum to manage artwork inspired by The Truffle Box : DOkwufulueze